stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 passers-by sometimes spoke of witch-fires glowing behind the broken panes of the foetor-spreading windows.

-  We never&mdash;even in our wildest Hallowe&rsquo;en moods&mdash;visited this
-cellar by night, but in some of our daytime visits could detect the phosphorescence, especially when the day was dark and wet.
-There was also a subtler thing we often thought we detected&mdash;a very strange thing which was, however, merely suggestive at most.
-I refer to a sort of cloudy whitish pattern on the dirt floor&mdash;a vague, shifting deposit of mould or nitre which we sometimes thought we could trace amidst the sparse fungous growths near the huge fireplace of the basement kitchen.
+  We never--even in our wildest Hallowe'en moods--visited this cellar by night, but in some of our daytime visits could detect the phosphorescence, especially when the day was dark and wet.
+There was also a subtler thing we often thought we detected--a very strange thing which was, however, merely suggestive at most.
+I refer to a sort of cloudy whitish pattern on the dirt floor--a vague, shifting deposit of mould or nitre which we sometimes thought we could trace amidst the sparse fungous growths near the huge fireplace of the basement kitchen.
 Once in a while it struck us that this patch bore an uncanny resemblance to a doubled-up human figure, though generally no such kinship existed, and often there was